Multiplicity one and strictly stable Allen-Cahn minimal hypersurfaces: Introduction

-\textbf{Multiplicity One Conjecture.} \textit{For generic metrics on $M^{n}$, $3 \leq n\leq 7$, any component of a closed, minimal hypersurface obtained by min-max methods is two-sided and has multiplicity one.} In a novel work, X. Zhou \cite{Zhou} used a regularization of the area functional (developed by him and Zhu in \cite{ZhouZhu}) to prove the Multiplicity One Conjecture.
-Finally, the characterization of the Morse index of min-max minimal hypersurfaces under the multiplicity one assumption was obtained by the last two authors in \cite{MarquesNevesOne}, completing the Morse-theoretic program they proposed for the area functional.
+\textbf{Multiplicity One Conjecture.} \textit{For generic metrics on $M^{n}$, $3 \leq n\leq 7$, any component of a closed, minimal hypersurface obtained by min-max methods is two-sided and has multiplicity one.} In a novel work, X. Zhou (\cite{Zhou}) used a regularization of the area functional (developed by him and Zhu in \cite{ZhouZhu}) to prove the Multiplicity One Conjecture.
+The characterization of the Morse index of min-max minimal hypersurfaces under the multiplicity one assumption was obtained by the last two authors in \cite{MarquesNevesOne}, completing the Morse-theoretic program they proposed for the area functional.
+Finally, Wang-Zhou (\cite{Zhou22}) have recently showed the existence of non-generic metrics on $S^n$, $3\leq n \leq 7$, for which a two parameter min-max construction is necessarily attained with multiplicity.